dishait/vite-auto-import-resolvers/README_EN.md

+# Recommend

+[unplugin-auto-import](https://github.com/antfu/unplugin-auto-import) The 'dirs' option has been built in.
+It is recommended to use it first

 # vite-auto-import-resolvers

 The vite resolvers of [unplugin-auto-import](<(https://github.com/antfu/unplugin-auto-import)>) mainly deals with the `API` of the `vite` project itself, which is automatically imported on demand.